tg-sec/dvna/Task_Report/docs/deploying_report.md

 ## Objective

-The aim of this section is to create a documentation in Markdown and use `MkDocs` to deploy the documentation generated as a static site in reference to the 7th point of the [problem statement](problem_statement.md).
+The aim of this section is to create documentation in Markdown and use `MkDocs` to deploy the documentation generated as a static site in reference to the 7th point of the [problem statement](problem_statement.md).

 ## Format and Tools

 The report was written in `Markdown` as required by the problem statement.
-[Markdown](https://en.wikipedia.org/wiki/Markdown) is a markup language which allows text formatting using a defined syntax.
+[Markdown](https://en.wikipedia.org/wiki/Markdown) is a markup language that allows text formatting using a defined syntax.
 It is used extensively for documentation and can be converted to various other formats, including HTML, which allows many tools to build static sites with markdown documentation.

-[`MkDocs`](https://www.mkdocs.org/) was the tool used, as reqiured by the problem statement, to build a static site with the report.
-MkDocs is a static site generator which creates sites with content written in Markdown and the site is configured with a [YAML](https://yaml.org/) (YAML is a human-friendly data serialization standard and has various applications) file.
+[`MkDocs`](https://www.mkdocs.org/) was the tool used, as required by the problem statement, to build a static site with the report.
+MkDocs is a static site generator that creates sites with content written in Markdown and the site is configured with a [YAML](https://yaml.org/) (YAML is a human-friendly data serialization standard and has various applications) file.

 ## Installing `MkDocs`

 I installed `MkDocs` with the command `'pip install mkdocs'` as mentioned in the official [documentation](https://www.mkdocs.org/#installation).
-I only referred to the 'Installing MkDocs' section under 'Manual Installation' as rest of the steps were not required in the context of the task/problem statement.
+I only referred to the 'Installing MkDocs' section under 'Manual Installation' as the rest of the steps were not required in the context of the task/problem statement.

 ## Selecting a Theme

-MkDocs allows users to use various themes to customise the style and look of the site.
+MkDocs allows users to use various themes to customize the style and look of the site.
 For the report's site generated with MkDocs to look nice, I used the ['Material'](https://squidfunk.github.io/mkdocs-material/) theme as suggested during the preliminary review of the task.
 To use this theme with MkDocs, it is required to be installed with `pip` so, I installed `Material` theme using the command `'pip install mkdocs-material'` as mentioned in the official [documentation](https://squidfunk.github.io/mkdocs-material/#quick-start).
 Lastly, I specified the theme in MkDocs's configuration YAML file which can be seen in the next section.

 ## Site Configuration